Local insulator-to-superconductor transition in amorphous InO$_x$ films modulated by e-beam irradiation: Discussion

 We will now discuss the mechanisms that could explain the observed drop in electrical resistance after e-beam exposure.
 A standard process for tuning amorphous InO$_x$ film resistance across the SIT is annealing \cite{ShaharPRB1992, SambandamurthyPRL2004}.
 Below $\simeq 100^\circ$C , annealing induces an irreversible decrease in resistance while preserving the amorphous structure of the films \cite{OvadyahuJPC1986}, and is accompanied by a densification of the film \cite{OvadyahuPRB2017Slow, OvadyahuPSS2020} while the charge carrier density remains essentially unchanged \cite{ShaharPRB1992, SambandamurthyPRL2004}.
 In films with low carrier density ($n\simeq 10^{20}$~cm$^{-3}$), which exhibit high resistance in their non-annealed state \cite{OvadyahuPRB2017Memory}, the resistance drop at room temperature can be of several orders of magnitude \cite{OvadyahuPRB2017Memory}.
 However, in our amorphous films, which are less resistive and have higher charge carrier density (according to our e-beam evaporation parameters -- evaporation rate of 2~\AA/s and $P_{\rm O_2}=3\times 10^{-5}$~mbar, $n \sim10^{22}$~cm$^{-3}$), annealing may decrease the room temperature resistance by at most a factor of 4 \cite{OvadyahuPSS2020}.
 Remarkably, this decrease is commensurate with the decrease observed at room temperature between the resistance of an unexposed film, and the same film exposed to the highest doses (12000$\times$).
 For example, in S11, $R_\square$ decreases from 2.6~k$\Omega$ prior to e-beam exposure to 0.6~k$\Omega$ after (note that the relative changes at 4.2~K are larger: from 15~k$\Omega$ to 0.7~k$\Omega$).
 Hence, the question arises as to whether the SEM e-beam can induce such annealing.
 When the electron probe diameter is much smaller than the electron range $\lambda$ in a solid, which seems reasonable in our case (see simulations below), an estimate of the local temperature increase $\Delta T$ is given by \cite{ReimerBook1998}

 In Eq.~\ref{Equation2}, $f$ is the power conversion factor to heat, $U$ the acceleration voltage of the electrons, $I$ the current intensity of the e-beam, $\lambda$ the electron range and $\kappa$ the thermal conductivity of the material.
-Taking $f = 100\%$, $U=20$~kV, $I=4$~nA, $\lambda \simeq 1\;\upmu$m and $\kappa \simeq 100$~W$\,$m$^{-1}$K$^{-1}$ (for Si++ substrate), we obtain $\Delta T \simeq 0.4^\circ$C. This value is significantly smaller than the $\Delta T$ required for annealing of amorphous InO$_x$, which is typically several tens of degrees.
-It is worth noting that much larger $\Delta T$ have been reported \cite{WangNRL2019}, when significantly higher currents ($\upmu$A) and/or voltages (100~kV) were used.
-To evaluate the significance of an e-beam heating effect, we conducted experiments comparing resistance changes obtained under 20~kV but using two different currents and the same dose: 4.2~nA (120~$\upmu$m diaphragm) and 1.0~nA (60~$\upmu$m diaphragm).
+Taking $f = 100\%$, $U=20$~kV, $I=4$~nA, $\lambda \simeq 1\;\upmu$m and $\kappa \simeq 100$~W$\,$m$^{-1}$K$^{-1}$ (for Si++ substrate), we obtain $\Delta T \simeq 0.4^\circ$C. Taking the values for $U=2$~kV, $I=1.5$~nA and $\lambda=10$~nm instead, we obtain $\Delta T\simeq1.5$~K. These values are significantly smaller than the $\Delta T$ required for annealing of amorphous InO$_x$, which is typically several tens of degrees.
+It is worth noting that much larger $\Delta T$ over 1000~K have been reported \cite{WangNRL2019} when using higher voltages in highly focused TEM (200~kV) or higher currents in a 40 kV SEM ($\sim$10~mA), while for similar voltages and doses using a SEM in similar conditions, the $\Delta T$ observed is in any case below 5~K. To evaluate the significance of an e-beam heating effect, we conducted experiments comparing resistance changes obtained under 20~kV but using two different currents and the same dose: 4.2~nA (120~$\upmu$m diaphragm) and 1.0~nA (60~$\upmu$m diaphragm).
 Minute $R_\square$ and $T_c$ changes were observed: $R_\square$ at room temperature increased from 2.25~k$\Omega$ to 2.28~k$\Omega$, and $T_c$ decreased from 2.65~K to 2.55~K.